siunam321/CTF-Writeups/NahamCon-CTF-2022/Miscellaneous/One-Mantissa-Please/README.md

 false // Output:
 ```

 But, what if we want it to return `True`?
 It's possible?
-Then, I started to google `Javascript maximum integer`, as I remember one YouTube video was talking about the  Year 2038 problem.(32-bit systems time formatting bug)
+Then, I started to google `Javascript maximum integer`, as I remember one YouTube video was talking about the  **Year 2038 problem**.(32-bit systems time formatting bug)

 ![solution1](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/Miscellaneous/One-Mantissa-Please/images/solution1.png)